Kaszanas/DatasetPreparator/src/datasetpreparator/json_merger/README.md

-# File Renamer
+# JSON Merger

-Utility script that is merging two JSON files.
+Utility script that is merging two JSON files into an output JSON file.

 # CLI Usage